Efraín González Luna

-Biography

 Early life

 Efraín González Luna was born on 18 October 1898 in Autlán de la Grana (now Autlán de Navarro), Jalisco.
 His parents were Mauro Heliodoro González Álvarez and María del Rosario Luna Michel.
 González Luna was the fifth of eleven children.
 The family was one of the wealthiest in the region.

 González Luna conducted his elementary studies at the Jesuit Colegio del Sagrado Corazón in Autlán from 1906 to 1908.
 His secondary schooling took place at the Instituto San José from 1908 to 1911.
 In 1911, the family moved to Guadalajara.
 González Álvarez served as the mayor of the city from 1913 to 1914.
-From 1916 to 1920, González Luna studied law at the Escuela Libre de Jurisprudencia at the University of Guadalajara.
+González Luna studied at Morelos University from 1911 to 1914.
+From 1916 to 1920, he studied law at the Escuela Libre de Jurisprudencia at the University of Guadalajara.
 He received his degree on 29 October 1920.

+From 1925 to 1935, he was a professor of law at the University of Guadalajara, retiring from the position in 1935 after new administrators were appointed that he did not agree with.
 He ran a private law practice in Guadalajara from 1920 to 1964.
 During the presidency of Plutarco Elías Calles, González Luna served on the National League for Religious Freedom (Liga Nacional de la Libertad Religiosa), which sought to end the conflict between church and state known as the Cristero War through armed means.
+He joined the Asociación Católica de la Juventud Mexicana (ACJM) in 1921, and served as its president in the early 1930s.